fhiso/sources-and-citations/rdfa-bindings-20170626.md

 will always do a perfect job.
 Many citation styles use italics and some use bold, underlining or other text-level formatting when formatting certain *citation elements*.
-In order to allow the user to fine-tune the use of such formatting, the user *should* be allowed to edit the *formatted citation* as HTML.
+In order to allow the user to fine-tune the use of such formatting, the user should be allowed the *formatted citation* to be edited as HTML.

 If an application automatically generates an HTML *formatted citation* from a *citation element set*, it *should* add RDFa attributes in such a manner that will another application *conformant* with this standard will be able to extract the *citation elements* again.
 This *should not* be an application's principal means of serialising a *citation element set*: applications *should* prefer a format that serialises the *citation element set* directly rather than after converting it to a *formatted citation*.

-{.note} RDFa attributes are not the recommended way of serialising *citation element sets* primarily because it requires creating a *formatted citation*.
+{.note} The use of RDFa attributes is not the recommended way of serialising *citation element sets* primarily because it requires creating a *formatted citation*.
 Doing this to a reasonable standard is non-trivial, and results in particular language and style being